 As mentioned above, Winkl is a medium feel.
 This is softer than the Ecosa, and is more universally appealing.
 There are a few things to consider here though, as it’s not as simple as that so here are some scenarios where one mattress might suit you better than the other:

-- You’re not sure what firmness you want
+- You’re not sure what firmness you want.
+Winkl offers more of a middle ground with its medium feel.

 The good news is that I think both work well for people who mainly sleep on their back, it will come down to personal firmness preference and other factors (like if you want to buy NZ owned or the sleep trial length, or warranty length).
 Remember, whichever one you choose, you’ve got more than 3 months to try it out at home.